The Blog Social

 4. No repurposing strategy: The smartest creators plan how one piece of content can become many (like this blog post that’s also becoming a newsletter, Instagram carousel, and Pinterest pins).

-5. Forgetting the promotion: Your calendar should include not just creation dates but promotion schedules too, when will you share that blog post on social?
+5. Forgetting the promotion: Your calendar should include not just creation dates but promotion schedules too, when you will share that blog post on social.
 Send it to your email list?
 Mention it on your podcast?

 My Actual Content Creation Process